 And since we are on the subject of terminal cancer, let us recall the case of Joy Davidman.
 You may have seen the 1993 movie, Shadowlands about her marriage to C. S. Lewis, but if so, you were left with the wrong impression.
 The 1985 telemovie of the same name was far more accurate, but the big screen version implied a brief marriage under the shadow of cancer, and deliberately removed all supernatural elements.
-What really happened was that Joy was in England when the cancer was diagnosed, and Lewis married her in a civil ceremony so that she could stay and get treatment under the National Health Scheme.
+What really happened was that Joy was in England when the cancer was diagnosed, and Lewis married her in a civil ceremony so that she could stay in England.
 It was purely a marriage of convenience, and purely platonic.
 In the telemovie we see him suggesting she return to her flat at night, and her commenting: "People will think we are not married, and up to all sort of wickedness, when in fact we are married, and are up to nothing."

-However, the treatment proved ineffective.
+Shortly afterwards, she was discovered to have metastatic cancer, and treatment son proved ineffective.
 The hospital doctors gave her a few weeks to live, and the nurses a few days, so she was discharged home to die.
 But Lewis was not willing to bring her into his house until they were married in the sight of the church as well as the law, so they were literally married at her deathbed.
 At that point, the Anglican priest involved, the Rev. Peter Bide laid hands on her and prayed.
 Then, quite unexpectedly, she went into remission for the next three years.
 And yes, they did have a genuine marriage.

 All right, there have been rare cases of spontaneous remission of advanced cancer, but it is not the only disease subject to cure.
 Take, for example, the cases recorded by Dr E. LeBec in Medical Proof of the Miraculous, originally translated in 1923 when medical science was helpless against so many conditions.
 It can now be read or downloaded online, but when I first read it at university four decades ago, what stuck in my mind was not the cancer, the congenital club feet, or the horrifying suppurating fracture of the leg, but rather, the varicose veins, which were described in detail on pp 113-119.